phonegap/phonegap-docs/docs/2-tutorials/2-develop/embed-webview.html.md

 <img class="mobile-image" src="../../images/running-empty.png"/>

-In the next lesson we’ll show how you can add items to this table from a WebView button control by communication via a plugin.
+In the next lesson we'll show how you can add items to this table from a WebView button control by communication via a plugin.

 ###Troubleshoot
 If you have any errors upon run, double check your code updates above against the sample project and ensure your Storyboard matches.
 You should also